What Is Pericardial Mesothelioma?

 A mesothelioma prognosis describes the general course the disease takes, including a patient’s chances for recovery.

-Pericardial mesothelioma’s prognosis is poor, even compared to that of pleural and peritoneal mesothelioma.
+The prognosis of pericardial mesothelioma is poor, even compared to that of pleural and peritoneal mesothelioma.
 On average, 50-60% of pericardial mesothelioma patients do not live more than 6 months after diagnosis.

 However, there are always exceptions to the average.
 For example, one pericardial mesothelioma patient who received a special 3-drug regimen of chemotherapy remained disease-free for 24 months after treatment.